33 Types of Ants in South Carolina

 The long-horned Amazon is one of the few ants found in North America and can be found throughout the southeastern United States.

-It is also known as a carpenter ant due to its ability to construct elaborate nests from wood fibers and other materials.
+It is also known as a carpenter ant because it can construct elaborate nests from wood fibers and other materials.

 Like other types of ants in South Carolina, it feeds on honeydew – though this species prefers it fermented instead of fresh.